 Signing up is easy

-You will need to provide the umbrella with multiple pieces of information about you, including your full name, address, date of birth, National Insurance (NI) number, assignment details, bank information, and more.
-These pieces of information are required by law, and without them, the umbrella cannot process your payroll.
+During registration, you must provide some personal information, including your full name, address, date of birth, National Insurance (NI) number, assignment details, bank information, and more.

 It’s not as much hassle as you might have imagined, and as we explained earlier, there isn’t much administration involved after that.